tylim88/Firelord/README.md

 However, it is possible to query or write a specific object member (nested or not), as long as it is not in an array, the typing logic works just like other primitive data types' document/collection operation because the wrapper will flatten all the members in object type, nested or not.

-NOTE: read type does not flatten, because there is no need to
+NOTE: `read` type does not flatten, because there is no need to.

 Last, all the object, object[], array, array object, nested or not, no matter how deep, all the field values (not specifically referring to Firestore.FieldValue) of all data types will undergo data type conversion according to the [conversion table](#-conversion-table).